ChrisV2026/Projects/README.md

 # Projects
-Programming Project that I have worked on since I have started programming.
+A Selection of Programming Project that I have worked on since I have started programming.

 Index

+Blazing Seal (C)\
+This project is inspired by the Ninetendo Game Fire Emblem, called Blazing Seal complete with graphics.
+This is a turn based strategy game where users will select their characters and battle on a selected map which is graphically displayed.
+Including story mode and a 1 player vs CPU mode to the game is under development.

 Flattening 2D Linked List (C)\
 Randomly generates a 2D linked list that is in increasing order and flattens it into a singly linked list that is ordered in increasing order.

 Genetic Algorithm (C)\
-Takes a randomly created image and uses a genetic algorithm to mutate the picture with the end result being the inputed target picture.
+Take in an image and modifies a randomly generated image using a genetic algorithm to mutate it into the inputted image.

 Matrix Solver (C)\
-Randomly generates a matrix of a given inputed size and returns the solutions to the matrix using Gaussian Elimination.
+This program randomly generates a matrix of a inputted size (./list 3 2 for a matrix of 3 by 2) and determines whether the matrix is solvable or not and returns the solution matrix.
+This done by Gaussian Elmination.

 Bubble Sort Graphic (Assembly)\
-An assembly project showing the steps of bubble sort on a randomized array of length 1-9 chosen by the user.
+An assembly project (NASM) graphically showing the steps taken when doing bubble sort on a randomized array of length 1-9 chosen by the user.

+Wheel of Fortune (Python)\
+This program is a implementation of the game Wheel Of Fortune with graphics to display score, letters that have been chosen and buttons to select letter.
+This game can be played in 1 - player mode vs a computer or 2 - player mode.
+Score are tracked for continious play to decide who is the best.

+Triangle Classifier (Python)\
+This program determines the area, type of triangle and more with given input of the coordinates of the vertices.
+This is done through implementation of mathematical knowledge such as Heron's formula.